lowfet/DoubleStageKalman_Optimization/README.md

 ## The implementations of Optimization Double-Stage Kalman V1.0 ##

-The code is the implementations of Double-Stage Kalman, and the theory is from the paper named "A Double-Stage Kalman Filter for Orientation Tracking With an Integrated Processor in 9-D IMU"
+The code is the implementations of Optimization Double-Stage Kalman.
+It mainly solves the problem of magnetic inclination compensation.
+It's an optimization of Double-Stage Kalman.

   * Support Website: http://www.lowfet.com